Cho Ki-chon: Mt. Paektu

 The work was adapted on stage by Han T'ae-ch'ŏn.
-It has been translated into English, Arabic, French, German, Russian, Spanish, Czech, Polish, Chinese, Japanese, and Mongolian.
+It has been translated into English, Arabic, French, German, Hungarian, Russian, Spanish, Czech, Polish, Chinese, Japanese, and Mongolian.
 Of these, the Mongolian one was deemed "distorted" by North Koreans and sparked a diplomatic crisis in 1976, resulting in expulsion of the Mongolian ambassador to the country.

 Death and legacy

 Cho died on 31 July 1951 in his office in Pyongyang during an American bombing raid in the war.

 Mt.
 Paektu received the National Prize (국가훈장), first class, in 1948.
 Cho's works were awarded the Festival Prize (북조선예술축전상), the country's highest literary honor, modeled after the Stalin Prize.
 He also was awarded the Order of the National Flag, second class, for his work during the war in 1951, as well as a posthumous National Prize, first class, in 1952 for his cycle of poems Korea is Fighting (MR: Chosŏnŏn Ssaunda, 1951).

 His resting place is at the Patriotic Martyrs' Cemetery, in Pyongyang.
 Today, Cho is regarded as the founding father of North Korean socialist realist poetry, or indeed poetry in general, or even North Korean literature as a whole.
 In the mid-1950s many Soviet Koreans, including Cho's close friends, were discredited in purges.
 According to Gabroussenko, Cho's untimely death in 1951 may have spared him his reputation from that loss of official recognition.
 With the exception of a period in the 1970s when Cho's name was barely mentioned in official publications, his legacy has benefited from continued popularity in North Korea.